Information-Theoretic Foundations for Machine Learning: Related Works

 \subsection{Information Theory}

 The results of this work elucidate the tight relation between error in learning and information measures of Shannon's theory \citep{shannon1948mathematical}.
-Our framework characterizes the expected KL divergence of an optimal Bayesian learner for which, as we will establish, the error is \emph{exactly} $\I(\theta;X_{0:T-1})/T$ (Theorem \ref{th:error_info}).
-This result is well known in the literature and exhibits suitable analogues in the minimax setting via the well-known redundancy capacity theorem.
-However, this mutual information can be difficult to characterize for complex problem settings.
-In this work, we derive upper \emph{and} lower bounds on $\I(\theta;X_{0:T-1})$ in terms of the \emph{rate-distortion function} of $\theta$, a generalization of metric-entropy.
-Often, this rate-distortion function will be simple to bound even for complex problem settings, therefore facilitating analysis.
+Our framework characterizes the expected KL divergence of an optimal Bayesian learner.
+For the case of learning from data $(X_1,\ldots,X_T)$ drawn iid $\mathcal{N}(\theta,1)$, the error is \emph{exactly} $\I(\theta;X_{0:T-1})/T$.
+This result is well known and a special case of Theorem \ref{th:error_info}, which we will establish in Chapter \ref{sec:info_learn}.
+Analogues of this result arise in the minimax setting via the well-known redundancy capacity theorem.
+However, the mutual information between observed data and model parameters can be difficult to characterize for complex problem settings.
+In this work, we derive upper \emph{and} lower bounds on in terms of the \emph{rate-distortion function} of $\theta$, a generalization of metric-entropy.
+This rate-distortion function facilitates analysis as it is often simple to bound even for complex problem settings.

 The learning setting which we explore in this work follows an existing line of work in universal prediction \citep{universalprediction}.
 Results of similar flavor to ours have been established in the minimax setting in \citep{yangbarron1999}.
 This work characterizes the minimax error in the same problem setting in terms of the metric entropy and packing entropy.
 We provide a detailed overview of these results in section \ref{subsec:minimax}.
 While there is substantial similarity in the results, the practical significance of our methods comes from the relative ease in which priors can be specified in the Bayesian setting in comparison to the difficulty of specifying a suitable hypothesis set in the frequentist (minimax) setting.
 While in theory, one may be able to devise a suitable hypothesis set which provides comparable sample complexity results to those of the Bayesian setting, in practice, this pursuit may be impossible for complex problems (such as those pertaining to deep neural networks).